splicebox/eXAlu/README.md

 ### <a name="what-is-exalu"></a> What is eXAlu?
 eXAlu is a Convolutional Neural Network (CNN) model that predicts the likelihood of an *Alu* repeat to be exonized based on genomic sequences.

 *Alu* elements are ∼300 bp sequences belonging to an order of retrotransposons termed Short Interspersed Nuclear Elements (SINEs), found in the genomes of primates.
 The human genome contains more than one million copies, representing ~11% of the genome.
 While most *Alu* elements map to nonfunctional intergenic and intronic sequences, some become incorporated into genes.
-In particular, *Alu* exonization, in which an intronic *Alu* sequence is recruited into a gene transcript via splicing (see [figure](transcript_alu)), can disrupt or create gene function, potentially leading to disease.
+In particular, *Alu* *exonization*, in which an intronic *Alu* sequence is recruited into a gene transcript via splicing (see [figure](#transcript_alu)), can disrupt or create gene function, potentially leading to disease.

 <!-- ![transcript_alu](images/transcript_alu.png) -->
+<a name="transcript_alu"></a>
 <p align="center"><a name="transcript_alu"> </a><img title="Alu exonization" src="images/transcript_alu.png" width=55%></p>

-The model takes as input a set of *Alu* elements surrounded by 350 bp context and outputs the probability for each *Alu* to undergo exonization.
-The model's network has six convolutional layers, batch-norm layers and pooling layers, followed by fully-connected layers that map the features extracted by the convolutional layers to the output probabilities. eXAlu was trained on human *Alu* sequences extracted from the RNA-seq data in 28 human tissues represented in the GTEx repository, as described [here](https://www.frontiersin.org/articles/10.3389/fmolb.2021.727537/full).
+The model takes as input a set of *Alu* elements surrounded by 350 bp sequence context and outputs the probability for each *Alu* to undergo exonization.
+The model's network has six convolutional layers, batch-norm layers and pooling layers, followed by fully-connected layers that map the features extracted by the convolutional layers to the output probabilities.
+The output is a probability score labeled as follows: the *Alu* is deemed ‘exonized’ iff (score>=0.5). eXAlu was trained on human *Alu* sequences extracted from the RNA-seq data in 28 human tissues represented in the GTEx repository.
 Briefly, RNA-seq reads were aligned to the human genome with [STAR](https://github.com/alexdobin/STAR) and assembled into transcripts with [CLASS2](https://sourceforge.net/p/splicebox/wiki/CLASS/), then internal exons overlapping *Alu* annotations in antisense to the gene were extracted as *Alu* exons.

 <!-- ![model_network](images/model_network.png) -->

 This repository provides *inference* and *mutagenesis plotting* functions.
-The inference module implements the prediction function.
-The mutagenesis module produces graphs showing the difference in the model's score when mutating the input sequence, either single nucleotide changes or block deletions.
+The *inference* module implements the prediction function.
+The *mutagenesis* module produces graphs showing the difference in the model's score when mutating the input sequence, either single nucleotide changes or block deletions.
+Upon user request, graphs are annotated with peaks, which point to features important for recognition and the exonization process, such as splicing regulatory signals.
+Negative peaks mark changes in the local sequence context that reduce the probability of exonization, and positive peaks mark changes leading to an increased probability.

 ### <a name="installation"></a> Installation
 eXAlu is compatible with Linux (tested), Windows and MacOS.
 It requires Python 3.9+, CUDA 11.2+, and PyTorch 1.10+.